Compare the cost of living with other university cities using our handy infographic.

 To work out how much money you will need, we recommend using our Student Finance Calculator.
 This will help you budget for your first year at university.
 Please use this calculator only as a guide, your spending habits may be different to other students.

-Find out more about part-time work.
+Find out more about part-time work while you study.

 You can use our Student Finance Calculator as a guide to help you budget.Start budgeting